-Lily Evans-Hill is a doctoral researcher and Associate Lecturer specialising in visual culture informed by feminist politics in Britain in the long 1970s.
+Lily Evans-Hill is an Associate Lecturer specialising in visual culture informed by feminist politics in Britain and the United States in the long 1970s.

-Lily has published on moving image, print and visual cultures informed by feminism.
-She has presented papers at the University of Cambridge, Paul Mellon Centre and Tate.
-In 2022, she was fellow at the Archives of American Art, where she researched women’s slide registries in the US.
+Lily has published and presented research on moving image, print and visual cultures informed by feminism.
+In 2022, she was fellow at the Archives of American Art where she researched women’s slide registries in the United States.
 She currently teaches on the BA History of Art program at the Courtauld.

 Research Activity